Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-where the integration is over the virtual class on the moduli space of $n$-pointed genus $g$ class $\beta$ stable maps to $X$, $\ev_i$ are the evaluation morphisms at the marked points, and $\psi_i$ are the first Chern classes of the cotangent line bundles to the marked points.
-More generally, when $2g-2+n>0$, \emph{Gromov--Witten classes} of $X$ are cohomology classes
+where the integration is over the virtual fundamental class of the moduli space of genus $g$, $n$-pointed stable maps to $X$ of class $\beta$, $\ev_i$ is the evaluation morphism at the marked point $i$, and $\psi_i$ is the first Chern class of the cotangent line bundle at the marked point $i$.
+We refer the reader to \cite{CK, FuP, KM} for an introduction to stable maps and Gromov-Witten theory.

+If $2g-2+n>0$, \emph{Gromov--Witten classes} of $X$ are defined in the cohomology of the moduli space $\oM_{g,n}$ of genus $g$, $n$-pointed stable curves: